-Why Spanish Games For Kids Are Useful
+Why Spanish Board Games Are Useful

-It isn’t always easy to get kids to speak two languages at home, and I have found that creating need for second language use at home has to be intentional and fun.
+It isn’t always easy to get kids to speak two languages at home, and I have found that creating the need for second language use at home has to be intentional and fun.

-For one, playing board games teaches a host of important life lessons about taking turns, winning and losing with grace, matching patterns, reading, critical thinking, exercising logic… the list is almost endless.
+For one, playing board games teaches a host of important life lessons about taking turns, winning and losing with grace, matching patterns, reading, critical thinking, and exercising logic… the list is almost endless.

-Another really cool aspect of board and card games is that they are instantly a vocabulary game too!
+Another really cool aspect of the board and card games is that they are instantly a vocabulary game too!
 That’s because the vocabulary used to play is generally quite repetitive.
-You’ll use lots of phrases over and over in both question and answer form, so it’s almost impossible for your kids to forget new words by the end of the game.
+You’ll use lots of phrases over and over in both question and answer forms, so it’s almost impossible for your kids to forget new words by the end of the game.

 Board games are full of vocabulary too- every game board is full of images, colors, and numbers used over and over again to play.
 This equals kids learning without even realizing it.